privateerproj/site/content/en/docs/developers/plugins/_index.md

 ## Plugin Installation

-Once developed, plugins can be installed to the Privateer binaries path:
+Once developed, plugins need to be installed before they can be used.
+For detailed installation instructions, see [Install Plugins](/docs/users/install-plugins/) in the users documentation.

-- **Default Path**: `$HOME/.privateer/bin`
-- **Custom Path**: Specify via `--binaries-path` flag or config file

-## Example Plugin

-For an example of a complete plugin implementation, see the [raid-wireframe](https://github.com/privateerproj/raid-wireframe) plugin, which serves as a reference implementation.

 ## Contributing Plugins